 Algeria, the economic powerhouse: US $ 260 billion investment program

-In Algeria, considerable oil and gas revenues together with economic opening, liberalisation and privatisation have created constant GDP growth of between 3% and 6% during the past few years.
+Considerable oil and gas revenues together with economic opening, liberalisation and privatisation have created constant GDP growth during the past few years.

-With a GDP of US$ 172 billion in 2015, estimated foreign exchange reserves (without gold) of US$ 156 billion at the end of 2015, Algeria is the economic powerhouse on the African continent, ranking fourth after South Africa, Nigeria and Egypt.
+With a GDP of US$ 188 billion in 2018 and estimated foreign exchange reserves (without gold) of US$ 85 billion at the end of 2018, Algeria is the economic powerhouse on the African continent, ranking fourth after Nigeria, South Africa and Egypt.

-Exhibitors profit from the third massive investment program worth US$ 260 billion between 2015 and 2019, which helps to develop the country’s infrastructure and to improve the living conditions for the Algerians.
+Exhibitors will benefit from the third massive investment program of 260 billion US dollars for 2015 and 2019, which will be extended to the coming years and will contribute to the development of the country's infrastructure and the improvement of the living conditions of Algerians.

 Economic data Algeria

 - 42.3 million (2018)

 - 18th largest oil exporter and 7th largest exporter of gas in the world